DNA-and-Natural-Algorithms-Group/PathwayElaboration/README.md

 # Introduction

-This software implements  the following two algorithms [1] for estimating parameters for nucleic acid reactions in the full state space of the Multistrand nucleic acid kinetic simulator [2].
+This software implements  the patway elaboration method for the prediction of rare events and the rapid evaluation of perturbed parameters and conditions,  in the full state space of the Multistrand nucleic acid kinetic simulator [2].

-- The Fixed Pathway Ensemble Inference (FPEI).
-- The Stochastic Simulation Algrorithm Inference (SSAI).

  This software uses and modifies code from the <a href="https://github.com/DNA-and-Natural-Algorithms-Group/multistrand">Multistrand repository</a> [2].

-For more information regarding the methods employed in our software, see our paper [1] (to appear).
+For more information regarding the methods employed in our software, see our paper [1] (under review).

 Please contact us at nasimzf@cs.ubc.ca for questions regarding the software.